Skip to Content

 Rain Jacket Cons

 • Rain jackets don’t offer much ventilation- Because they fit tighter around the wrists, neck, and waist, rain jackets don’t allow much air to pass through.
 This is a problem when you sweat.
 The moisture has no way to escape and evaporate away because the waterproof material doesn’t allow any moisture to pass through.
 Your sweat gets trapped inside of the jacket.
 Eventually, your clothing will get soaked.
 Sometimes, you can get wetter while wearing a rain jacket than if you had just not worn rain protection at all.
 How much ventilation matters depends on the humidity, the intensity of the rain, and how active you are.
 The more you sweat, the more important ventilation becomes.
-Some modern rain jackets are made from high-tech materials that are designed to be waterproof and breathable at the same time.
-These waterproof breathable fabrics have tiny pores that are small enough to prevent liquid water from entering but large enough for water vapor to pass through.
+Some modern waterproof jackets are made from high-tech materials that are designed to be waterproof and breathable at the same time.
+This waterproof breathable membrane has tiny pores that are small enough to prevent liquid water from entering but large enough for water vapor to pass through.
 This way, your sweat can escape in the form of water vapor but liquid rainwater can’t enter.

 • Rain jackets offer less protection- A rain jacket only covers your upper body.
 Rain jackets don’t offer any rain protection for your legs or pack.
 If you sit down, your bottom gets wet.
-For complete protection, you’ll need to pack rain pants and a pack cover.
+For complete protection, you’ll need to wear rain pants and use a pack cover.
 This adds weight and bulk.
 A poncho pretty much covers your whole body except for the bottom part of your legs.

 • Rain jackets are more expensive- Basic rain jackets start at around $20.
 High-end ultralight models from popular outdoor clothing brands start at around $100.
-This is expensive when compared to basic disposable ponchos which cost around $1.
+This is expensive when compared to basic single-use ponchos which cost around $1.
 Reusable ponchos start at aruond $10.
-Rain jackets cost more because they have a more complex design with sleeves and pockets.
+Modern rain jackets cost more because they have a more complex design with sleeves and pockets.
 More fabric needs to be cut and more seems need to be sewn.
 There are also zippers, elastic bands, snaps, and hook and loop fasteners.
 All of this adds to the cost.

 • Rain jackets only have one use- Ultralight hikers and travelers like to pack gear that has multiple uses.
 This saves on space and weight.
 Rain jackets only serve one purpose.
 They provide protection from the rain for the upper half of your body.
 Ponchos, on the other hand, have a multitude of uses including shelter, ground cover, and pack cover.